dec4234/Endstone/README.md

 # Endstone
 An in-progress Minecraft Server implementation in Rust.

+**Currently Broken**
+I plan on picking this project back up in the future, in the mean time I am getting the experience necessary to make something like this from other projects.

 ## Use
 Currently, you must clone the project yourself and run using ```cargo run```